mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-draft/5-sending-message.md

 **Step 2**

-### Scenario 2: Verify notifications or status updates after successful sending.
+### Scenario 2: Verify scheduled message info in the channel is updated after successfully sending message.

 **Step 3**

 ### Scenario 3: Validate that the message is removed from the "Scheduled" tab after being sent.

+**Step 4**

+### Scenario 4: Validate that user can long press on a scheduled message and send it before its scheduled time.

 Negative Scenarios

-**Step 4**

-### Scenario 4: Test behavior when the app is in the background or closed at the scheduled time.

 **Step 5**

+### Scenario 5: Test behavior when the app is in the background or closed at the scheduled time.

+**Step 6**

-### Scenario 5: Simulate a failed sending scenario (e.g., network issues).
+### Scenario 6: Simulate a failed sending scenario (e.g., network issues).